 total project area: 1,530 sqm

-Initiation by the students of rural Mexico collaborated with local NGOs gave birth to this vernacular structure.
-The material used is bamboo, bricks, and concrete.
+Initiation by the students of rural Mexico who collaborated with local NGOs gave birth to this vernacular structure.
+The material used for school design is bamboo, bricks, and concrete.
 The students wanted to create a learning structure from which occupants can learn and teach.
 Planning involved the introduction of new spaces like kitchen gardens and labs to make medicines and syrups.
-The initiative turned into an enormous space, giving rise to the next level construction, and hence the second stage is under construction.
+The initiative turned into an enormous space, giving rise to the next level of construction, and hence the second stage is under construction.

 10. Rane Vidyalaya CBSE school